Family Handbook

 Enrollment

-School District 197's most up-to-date calendar can be found on the district website here.
-Make sure to select your school-specific calendar under the filter above to ensure you are receiving up-to-date information.
+School District 197's most up-to-date calendar can be found on the district website.
+You can filter by your specific school(s) to see only the events relevant to you.

-The academic calendar for the 2025-26 school year can be found here.
+The academic calendar for the 2025-26 school year can be found on the district website.
 This calendar includes days off for the entire school district and other important dates.

 For a full listing of School District 197's activity events including sports, clubs or groups, visit the activities calendar here that's populated jointly by our school and the Minnesota State High School League.